technorabilia/docker-bits/README.md

 * The scripts are not supported by LinuxServer.io
 * The scripts are being generated so I cannot accept requests to add scripts

-Detailed information about installing and using the templates and more can be found [here](https://www.technorabilia.com/docker-scripts-for-linuxserver-io-docker-containers).
+Detailed information about installing and using the scripts and more can be found [here](https://www.technorabilia.com/docker-scripts-for-linuxserver-io-docker-containers).